HOW TO REGISTER

 If you are just ‘passing through’ – which means being in Daventry for a period of less than 24 hours - then we can offer ‘Immediate Necessary Treatment’.

 Visitors from overseas can access care also, although a fee is usually chargeable.
-Please ask at Reception, or speak to our Patient Services Manager if you need to clarify your eligibility to NHS care.
+Please ask at Reception if you need to clarify your eligibility to NHS care.

 All temporary patients will be asked to complete temporary residents and ethnicity forms.